Kwertii/Kwertii/README.md

 ### こんにちは! 👋, I'm Remon.
 #### I'm a self-proclaimed game developer who works in Unity and C#.
 I started programming in about late 2018 to early 2019.

-I enjoy drawing and anime, with an interest in media and history.
+I enjoy drawing and anime, with an interest in media, politics and history.
-I speak English only, although I am learning Japanese.
+I speak English only, although I am learning Japanese (but please don't expect much fluency).

 ### Stuff I Use (Tools, Software, Languages):
 ![Unity](https://img.shields.io/badge/unity-%23000000.svg?style=for-the-badge&logo=unity&logoColor=white)